Teradata/stacki-wiki/Concepts.md

 ## Parallel Installation

-A single Backend installation will download all the required software packages from the frontend via HTTP.
+A single backend installation will download all the required software packages from the frontend via HTTP.
 While a backend is installing, it caches all downloaded packages and makes them available to other installing Backends, that is, all downloaded packages